thanhle0212/WorkingWithBlobStorage/README.md

 - Upload new blob
 - Delete a blob.

+# NOTE

-# NOTE: Make sure you update your connetion string to your storage account in appsettings.json before running
+Make sure you update your connetion string to your storage account in appsettings.json before running

 **  "AzureStorageAccount": {
     "ConnectionString": "your-connection-string-here"